 You’ll need to register and get checked out before you can apply for jobs.
-It might be a simple side hustle but it’s effective.
+It might be a simple side hustle, but it’s effective.

 72. Fill Online Surveys.

 Companies like Survey Junkie, InboxDollars, and MyPoints do payout through PayPal, check, or even Amazon gift cards if that’s what you would prefer.
-I would recommend combining this idea with one of the other side hustles in this list and leave your survey filling for when you’ve got an extra minute or need a small boost in income.
+I would recommend combining this idea with one of the other side hustles in this list and leaving your survey filling for when you’ve got an extra minute or need a small boost in income.

 73. Stock Photographer.

 More and more businesses and news sites are turning to stock photography rather than hiring their own photographers.
-As a stock photographer, if you’re equipped with a proper DSLR camera and are pretty good with photoshop, then you can upload your images to sites such as Pixabay, Shutterstock, iStockPhoto, and get paid every time someone buys the license.
+As a stock photographer, if you’re equipped with a proper DSLR camera and are pretty good with photoshop, then you can upload your images to sites such as Pixabay, Shutterstock, and iStockPhoto, and get paid every time someone buys the license.

-If you’ve never sold photos before online here is a course to have a look at to get you started.
+If you’ve never sold photos before online, here is a course to have a look at to get you started.

-If you want to really take it up a notch, build your own website and reveal your own portfolio of images for higher paid work.
+If you want to really take it up a notch, build your own website and reveal your own portfolio of images for higher-paid work.

 74. Become a Gigwalker.

-This idea is similar to TaskRabbit where you can find jobs or “gigs” in your local area.
-According to Gigwalk, jobs can take anywhere from five minutes to a couple of hours and prices are ranged from $3 – $100.
+This idea is similar to TaskRabbit, where you can find jobs or “gigs” in your local area.
+According to Gigwalk, jobs can take anywhere from five minutes to a couple of hours, and prices are ranged from $3 – $100.

 Gigs can range from something as small as standing in a line for someone to verifying certain consumer products are on supermarket shelves.
-You’ll need to be a little savvy with your phone though, as some jobs will require photo evidence and you’ll need to upload it to the platform.
+You’ll need to be a little savvy with your phone, though, as some jobs will require photo evidence, and you’ll need to upload it to the platform.

 Payment is practically instant.
 Once the job is marked as completed, you’ll get paid straight into your PayPal account.
 Again, this is not a get-rich-quick scheme, but something you can build on in your spare time for some quick cash.